InFog/meuvim/README.md

 - If you want the fancy stuff for your status bar you need those fonts: https://github.com/Lokaltog/powerline-fonts/
 - `composer` for php
 - `npm` for javascript
+  - `npm install -g typescript` to have the goodies from ALE.
 - `go` for Golang
   - It is good to have `$GOPATH` and `$GOBIN` set up.
 Also, add `$GOBIN` to your `$PATH`.
 - `java` (OpenJDK) and `graphviz` for PlantUML support.